Oregon Postsecondary Education and Training Goals

 - 20% will earn a high school diploma or the equivalent.

-The HECC’s plan to improve higher educational success for all Oregonians is anchored by the Equity Lens, which commits the commission and agency to ensure its policy and resource allocation decisions advance equity.
+The HECC Strategic Plan is anchored by the Equity Lens which commits the HECC to ensuring that its policy and resource allocation decisions advance equity.